0vercl0k/zenith/README.md

 #15 0x8010198c in ret_from_exception () at arch/mips/kernel/entry.S:34
 ```

-All of this is possible because there is no kernel-ALSR and the heap is writable / executable (no NX).
+All of this is possible because there is no kernel ALSR and the heap is writable / executable (no NX).

 Zenith also leverages NetUSB's debug interface which is another socket listening on the port 33344.
 It basically sends `printk` string over this socket and leaks kernel-mode pointers of various allocations where we are able to place controlled data at.
 This is used by the `Leaker` class in the exploit code.